t-edson/SynFacilCompletion/README.md

 ## Defining the list of words for completion

-The list of words for compeltion, is defined in the same XML where the syntax is defined.
+The list of words for completion, is defined in the same XML where the syntax is defined.

 The next XML file, define three words for the completion menu: